Leading Like A Lotus Leaf To End Wars. Lesson for Leaders

 These forces create a world where reactions often overshadow reflection.

-The Lotus Leaf Principle offers a counterbalance.
-It suggests that the greatest strength is not dominance, but inner steadiness.
+The Lotus Leaf Principle together with the Golden Rule and Law of Attraction, offer a counterbalance.
+It suggests that the greatest strength is not dominance, but inner steadiness, morality and focus on peace.

 • listens before reacting